maksimstojkovic/docker-openvpn/README.md

 ## Security

 When not using the CA to manage user certificates, it is recommended that CA files are encrypted and stored offline on removable media devices.
-This can be done using `5) Manage Server -> 6) Encrypt CA / 7) Decrypt CA`.
+This can be done using `5) Manage Server -> 6) Encrypt CA` and `5) Manage Server -> 7) Decrypt CA`.